Mining Difficulty Adjustment

 - Plan mining operations around changes

-- Optimize for AI-mining when profitable
+- Optimize for efficiency

 -